Bachelor of Medicine, Bachelor of Surgery: Zimbabwe

 The University of Zimbabwe College of Health Sciences (UZ-CHS) awards the MBChB degree.
 Midlands State University (MSU) also offers the MBChB degree.
-While the National University of Science and Technology (NUST) awards the MBBS.
+The National University of Science and Technology (NUST) awards the MBBS.

-Liberia

-The AM.
-Dogliotti College of Medicine (University of Libeira) awards the MD degree.

 Classification

 Medical degrees differ from other undergraduate degrees in that they are professional qualifications that lead holders to enter a particular career upon receipt.
 This is not the case with most other undergraduate degrees, so whilst the Bachelor of Medicine and Bachelor of Surgery are undergraduate or graduate degrees (depending on the institution), they are perhaps more accurately conceptualised as a so-called first professional degree.
 Other professions whose qualifications follow a similar pattern include: